Lombiq/Lombiq-Orchard-Visual-Studio-Extension/Readme.md

 ![image.png](Logos/Logo.png)

-Visual Studio extension with many features and templates frequently used by  [Lombiq](https://lombiq.com/) developers.
-Contains [Orchard](https://orchardproject.net/)-related (including Orchard Core) as well as generic goodies.
+Visual Studio extension with many features frequently used by  [Lombiq](https://lombiq.com/) developers.
+Contains [Orchard CMS](https://www.orchardcore.net/)-related (including Orchard Core and Orchard 1.x) as well as generic goodies.
+For Orchard developers and for other .NET developers alike!

+The extension can be installed from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=LombiqVisualStudioExtension.LombiqOrchardVisualStudioExtension), including installing directly from inside Visual Studio from under Extensions &gt; Manage Extensions.

 Check out the [extension's Readme](Lombiq.Vsix.Orchard/Readme.md) for more info (it's there and not in the root of the repository so it's also accessible from inside VS).